 Unexpected Gifts: Discovering the Way of Community (Howard Books, 2013) offers insight on how the soul is shaped through fidelity in difficult relationships.

 Best-selling and award winning The Sacred Enneagram: Finding Your Unique Path to Spiritual Growth (Zondervan, 2017) and The Sacred Enneagram Workbook (Zondervan 2019) are Chris’ first Enneagram books, helping readers use the Enneagram to move beyond type as mere caricature and learn how to work with the Enneagram for spiritual growth.

-Phileena Heuertz, founding partner has spent her life in social justice work among the world’s poor.
-A member of the New Friar movement, for nearly 20 years she and her husband Chris served with Word Made Flesh in more than 70 countries building community among victims of human trafficking, survivors of HIV and AIDS, abandoned children and child soldiers and war brides.
+Phileena spent her early adult life in social justice work among the world’s poor.
+For nearly 20 years she and her husband Chris served in more than 70 countries building community among victims of human trafficking, survivors of HIV and AIDS, abandoned children and child soldiers and war brides.

 Phileena’s work includes public speaking, teaching, and writing on contemplative spirituality, facilitation of contemplative retreats, and spiritual direction.
 She holds a Masters of Christian Spirituality from Creighton University’s department of theology and is a certified spiritual director in the Ignatian contemplative evocative method.